spotty-cloud/spotty/docs/docs/configuration.md

 # Configuration

 By default, Spotty is looking for a `spotty.yaml` file in the root directory of the project.
 This file describes parameters of a remote instance and an environment for the project.
-Here is a basic example of such file:
+Here is a basic example of such file for AWS:

 ```yaml
 project: